Is your Working Holiday permit coming to an end but you aren’t ready to leave Canada yet? There are are ways of stay in Canada that you can consider.

 The application costs vary, starting from CA$100.
 The government states you should apply at least 30 days before the expiry date of your IEC permit.
 However, many people wait until the week before, as you lose days from your work permit if the visitor record is approved too soon.

-Online processing times vary but don’t fear!
-Once you submit your application, you can legally remain in the country after your IEC permit ends, even if you haven’t received the visitor record approval yet.
+Online processing times vary, but once you submit your application, you can legally remain in the country after your IEC permit ends, even if you haven’t received the visitor record approval yet.
 You just have to stop working on the day your permit expires.

 The visitor record usually lasts for six months, although this can vary depending on your citizenship.
 If you want to stay in Canada even longer, you can apply for a further six-month visitor record.
 Once you leave Canada, the visitor record becomes invalid.